Analytics consent. We use analytics only with your permission. Analytics does not include clinical information or health information.

 Telehealth GP care: what can and cannot be managed online

-Telehealth can be a useful first step for some non-emergency GP concerns, follow-up questions, medication review questions, pathology or referral discussions, certificate assessments, and women’s health questions.
-A GP will advise when online care is not suitable.
+HerDoc doctors can help with many non-emergency GP concerns online, including everyday symptoms, follow-up questions, prescriptions when suitable, pathology or referral discussions, medical certificates, and women’s health questions.
+Your doctor will advise when online care is not suitable.

 service